 Litigation is expensive and exhausting, especially if you’re recovering from serious injuries or coping with the grief of a deceased loved one.

 Do not make the mistake of downplaying your injuries or motor vehicle damage.
 Let a qualified car accident attorney decide how to proceed.
 With a free consultation, an Adamson Ahdoot LLP attorney can inform you if your case warrants a civil claim at no cost to you.

-Call us today to schedule your free consultation.
-For over 3 decades, our law firm has been proud to serve in a variety of motor vehicle and personal injury cases.
+Call us today at (800) 310-1606 to schedule your free consultation.
+For over 100 years combined, our law firm has been proud to serve in a variety of motor vehicle and personal injury cases.

 Why Adamson Ahdoot LLP is the Right Choice for You